-Along with the Council, the European Parliament (headed by President Antonio Tajani), decides on the annual EU budget, which includes the Development Cooperation Instrument (DCI).
-The Parliament cannot influence the European Development Fund (EDF), as it is not included within the EU’s general budget – it is one of the issues that may come up in the course of the negotiations of the renewal of the Cotonou Agreement.
-The Parliament also scrutinizes the European Commission (Commission) during policy and program implementation.
+Together with the Council, the Parliament, currently headed by President Antonio Tajani, decides on the annual EU budget, which includes the Development Cooperation Instrument (DCI).
+The Parliament has an exclusively advisory role vis-a-vis the European Development Fund (EDF), as the EDF is not currently included within the EU’s general budget, though this may change in the 2021-2027 MFF.
+Budget allocations and strategic priorities of the EDF are approved by a Joint Council of Ministers of African, Caribbean, Pacific (ACP), and EU countries.
+The Parliament also scrutinizes the Commission during policy and program implementation.

 - How is the EU's ODA budget structured?

-- the European Neighborhood Instrument (ENI; €15.4 billion, or US$17.1 billion, for 2014 to 2020) is accessible to the EU’s neighbor countries only and is focused on promoting human rights, supporting the transition towards the market economy, and promoting sustainable development and policies of common interest
+- The European Neighborhood Instrument (ENI) (€15.4 billion, or US$17.4 billion, for 2014 to 2020), which is accessible to the EU’s neighbor countries and is focused on addressing the root causes of migration;

-- the Instrument for Pre-accession Assistance (IPA; €11.7 billion, or US$13.0 billion, for 2014 to 2020) is restricted to EU accession candidates and focuses on capacity-building, aiming to prepare EU candidates for the rights and obligations of EU membership.
+- The Instrument for Pre-accession Assistance (IPA) (€11.7 billion, or US$13.2 billion, for 2014 to 2020), which is restricted to EU accession candidates and focuses on capacity-building to prepare candidates for the rights and obligations of EU membership;

 EDF and DCI spending commitments, 2014-2020

-EDF programs 30.5 33.9 Support to ACP countries 29.1 32.3 Country and regional programs 24.4 27.1 Intra-ACP funds 3.5 3.9 ACP Investment Facility (managed by EIB) 1.2 1.3 Support to overseas countries and territories 0.4 0.4 Administrative expenditure 1.1 1.2 DCI programs 19.6 21.8 Geographic programs 11.8 13.1 Thematic programs 7 7.8 Global Public Goods and Challenges 5.1 5.7 CSO and local authorities 1.9 2.1 Pan-African Program 0.8 0.9 Total EDF and DCI spending 50.1 55.7
+EDF programs 30.5 33.7 Support to ACP countries 29.1 32.2 Country and regional programs 24.4 27.0 Intra-ACP funds 3.5 3.9 ACP Investment Facility (managed by EIB) 1.2 1.3 Support to overseas countries and territories 0.4 0.4 Administrative expenditure 1.1 1.2 DCI programs 19.6 21.7 Geographic programs 11.8 13.1 Thematic programs 7 7.7 Global Public Goods and Challenges 5.1 5.6 CSO and local authorities 1.9 2.1 Pan-African Program 0.8 0.9 Total EDF and DCI spending 50.1 55.5

 - Parliament votes on amendments to Council’s position: Once Parliament has received the Council’s position, it has 42 days to approve or amend it.
 BUDG prepares the Parliament’s position, based on the previous inputs from the thematic committees.
 Usually in late October, the Parliament votes in plenary on the Council’s position, including the proposed amendments.